alphagov/smart-answers/doc/development-workflow.md

 1. Assign yourself to the Pull Request.

-2. Add the "In code review" label to allow people to see at a glance that the PR is being reviewed.
+2. Add the "Ready for code review" label to allow people to see at a glance that the PR is being reviewed.

 3. Review the Pull Request.